-Dan directs NHPR's State of Democracy initiative, which explores how politics and public policy decisions affect the lives of Granite Staters.
-Before joining NHPR, Dan was deputy director of the New Hampshire Center for Public Policy Studies, an independent, non-partisan think tank.
+Dan serves as NHPR's News Director and also directs NHPR's State of Democracy initiative, which explores how politics and public policy decisions affect the lives of Granite Staters.
+Before joining NHPR in 2015, Dan was deputy director of the New Hampshire Center for Public Policy Studies, an independent, non-partisan think tank.

-He also worked for nearly a decade at the Concord Monitor in various roles, including State House reporter, business reporter, deputy city editor, and news editor.
+He worked previously as an editor and reporter at the Concord Monitor.
 The New Hampshire Press Association named him Writer of the Year in 2010.
 Dan holds a degree from Columbia University's Graduate School of Journalism.
 He lives with his wife and two children in Concord.

 Casey McDermott, Digital Reporter/Producer